Sky marshal

-A sky marshal is a covert law enforcement or counter-terrorist agent on board a commercial aircraft to counter aircraft hijackings.
-Such an agent is also known as an air marshal, a flight marshal, an aviation safety officer (航空安全员) or an in-flight security officer (IFSO).
+A sky marshal is an undercover law enforcement or counterterrorism personnel on board a commercial aircraft to counter aircraft hijackings.
+Such personnel are also known as air marshals, flight marshals, and aviation safety officers or an in-flight security officer.
 Sky marshals may be provided by airlines such as El Al (who provide sky marshals on every flight), or by government agencies such as the Austrian Einsatzkommando Cobra, Royal Canadian Mounted Police, China Air Marshal Command, German Federal Police, National Security Guard in India, Metropolitan Police MO19 (Specialist Firearms Command) from London, Pakistan Airports Security Force, or US Federal Air Marshal Service.

 History

 The history of in-flight security began in March 1971 when the US Federal Aviation Administration (FAA) directed a program to combat airplane hijackings.
-In that same year, there were numerous airplane hijackings in the United States that were planned with the ultimate aim to fly to Cuba.
+In that same year, numerous airplane hijackings in the United States were planned with the ultimate aim to fly to Cuba.
 In response, the FAA created the title of FAA peace officer.
-FAA peace officers were the first people to provide armed security onboard commercial aircraft.
+FAA peace officers were the first people to provide armed security on board commercial aircraft.

 Australia

 In response to the September 11 attacks, the commonwealth instituted an air security officer (ASO) program under the Australian Federal Police in December 2001.
 These officers are generally referred to in the media as "sky marshals".
 The ASO Program provides a discreet anti-hijacking capability for Australian civil aviation by putting armed security personnel on board aircraft.
-This involves both random and intelligence-led placement of armed ASOs on flights operated by Australian registered air carriers, on both domestic and international flights.
+This involves both random and intelligence-led placement of armed ASOs on flights operated by Australian-registered air carriers, on both domestic and international flights.

-Officers are armed, trained and equipped for a variety of situations on both domestic and international flights.
+Officers are armed, trained, and equipped for a variety of situations on both domestic and international flights.